connorslade/afire/examples/README.md

 In the example a html text file is served but this code would work with images, videos, etc.

-## 03 - Routeing
+## 03 - Routing

-Learn about routeing priority and add a 404 page.
+Learn about routing priority and add a 404 page.

 ## 04 - Data

-Use Query Strings and HTML forms to send data to the server from a webpage.
+Use Query Strings, Path Prams and HTML forms to send data to the server from a webpage.

 ## 05 - Headers